microsoft/DMF/Dmf/Modules.Library/Dmf_DeviceInterfaceTarget.md

 RequestType | The type of Request to send to this Module's underlying WDFIOTARGET.
 RequestIoctl | The IOCTL that tells the Module's underlying WDFIOTARGET the purpose of the associated Request that is sent.
 RequestTimeoutMilliseconds | A time in milliseconds that causes the call to timeout if it is not completed in that time period.
 Use zero for no timeout.
-CompletionOption | Completion option associated with the completion routine.
 EvtContinuousRequestTargetSingleAsynchronousRequest | The Client callback that is called when this Module's underlying WDFIOTARGET completes the request.
 SingleAsynchronousRequestClientContext | The Client specific context that is sent to EvtContinuousRequestTargetSingleAsynchronousRequest.
 DmfRequest | Optional address of the handle to the handle to the WDFREQUEST that has been sent.